Annikken/AndeeGitbook/AnnikkenAndee/Andee101API.md

 These are all the functions that can be found in the Andee Library

 ## Andee 101 functions {#andeefunc}
-The `Andee` Class has general functions that affects the way the Andee Shield works or what it does.
+The `Andee101` Class has general functions that affects the way the Andee Shield works or what it does.

 {% method %}
 ### Begin {#begin}